BRIEF-Efficient Group full-year HEPS rises

 Nov 11 Efficient Group Ltd :

-* Summarised audited financial results for the year ended Aug.
-31, 2016

-* Profit after tax for year increased from 29 mln rand to 38 mln rand

-* FY headline earnings per share increased from 32.32 cents to 41.53 cents
+* FY headline and diluted headline earnings per share 41.53 cents versus 32.32 cents year earlier

 * Former CEO has denied earlier knowledge of cheating (Recasts, adds prosecution quote, background)